What is colitis?

 What are the risk factors for colitis?

-Depending on the underlying disease, disorder or condition, a number of factors may increase your chances of developing colitis.
+Depending on the underlying disease, disorder or condition, several factors may increase your chances of developing colitis.
 Similarly, preventing colitis depends on the specific type and cause of colitis.
 Some common risk factors include:

 Exposure to food, water, soil, or other substances contaminated by viruses, bacteria or parasites that cause intestinal infections